Intelix8996/cdm-project/docs/platform-description.md

 + 1 means that interrupt is requested
 + 0 means that interrupt is not requested

-Theese triggers are set to 1 asynchronously when high state is present on consequent `INT` pin.
+These triggers are set to 1 asynchronously when high state is present on consequent `INT` pin.

 When some trigger goes to 0 that means that this interrupt is being handled by processor and then consequent `IA` pin pulses.